CNRS-DSI-Dev/dashboard/README.md

 Warning, as for ownCloud 7.0.2, you **must** set all these parameters ([dataType], [nbDays], [wantHumanreadable]) in urls.
 Like this : `[owncloud]/index.php/apps/dashboard/api/1.0/history_stats/nbUsers/30/0`

+Please note that this json api has public access.
+A restriction mechanism may be added later but is not present for now.
+In the meantime, .htaccess may be used to restrict access by IP, for instance.

 ## Random test datas

 A command line utility exists, allowing to populate this app history table with random datas.